zhadko/text_from_image/README.md

 • Sending the result of text extraction to the user;

-• Processing of all messages that are not related to the functionality of the bot;
+• Processing of all content types that are not image with error message;

-• The user must be able to switch between menus using the appropriate buttons.
+• Processing of all text messages with openai API (ChatGPT) and send the GPT generated answer.

 -------------------------------------------------